 Is PSW a Tier 2 visa?

 No, the PSW visa is not a Tier 2 visa.
 The Graduate Route operates under its own category (Appendix Graduate) and does not require employer sponsorship.
-Tier 2 was replaced by the Skilled Worker visa in December 2020, which requires a job offer from a licensed sponsor and meeting salary thresholds.
+Tier 2 was replaced by the Skilled Worker visa in December 2020, which requires a job offer from a licensed sponsor and meeting salary thresholds (now £41,700 from 22 July 2025).
 The PSW visa is completely separate and unsponsored.

 Post Study Work Visa UK Eligibility Requirements